kimjoar/ttm4130/Sammendrag.markdown

 Know the meaning of Terminal Mobility, Person Mobility and Service Mobility.
 Describing mobility handling in the GSM- and IP-world included.
 --------------------------------------------------------------------------------------------------------------------------------------------

+Mobility Management is one of the major functions of a GSM or a UMTS network that allows mobile phones to work.
+The aim of mobility management is to track where the subscribers are, so that calls, SMS and other mobile phone services can be delivered to them.

 * Terminalmobilitet: Terminalen kan bevege seg, mens tjenesten opprettholdes.
 * Brukermobilitet: Brukeren kan være hvor han vil.
 Adgang til tjenester uavhengig av hvilken fysisk terminal som brukes.
 * Sesjonsmobilitet: Kan beholde en aktiv sesjon, selv om terminal byttes.